 Winning Global Capital: EU, US & Asia

-To discuss sponsorship and visibility opportunities at the Financing Europe Conference, please contact Karen Fernandes Jones at karen.f.jones@forum-europe.com
+To discuss sponsorship and visibility opportunities at Financing Europe 2026, please contact Karen Fernandes Jones at karen.f.jones@forum-europe.com

-A Speaking position for a company representative to partcipate in one of the main plenary sessions.
+A speaking position for a company representative to participate in one of the main plenary sessions

-An interview opportunity for your Chairman or CEO speaker to participate on the event website, social channels and post event material.
+An interview opportunity for your Chairman or CEO speaker to be shared on the event website, social channels and post event material

 An exhibition booth to showcase your products and solutions or share a paper with the audience